Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Simulation Results and Discussions

 In Fig. \ref{performance_ver_up}, the outage probability and ergodic data rate performance are compared with a different target rate of U$_\text{p}$, where $P_m=15$ dBm.
+The newest NOMA transmission with HSIC decoding strategy [49] is used as a benchmark scheme, in which the secondary user’s transmit power is tuned for guaranteeing the primary user’s target rate.
 It can be observed that for all three scheduling strategies, RSMA can achieve better performance than NOMA in most cases.
 That is because RSMA can utilize the transmit power of U$_\text{s}$ more efficiently by introducing an additional SIC procedure.
 Moreover, both sub-figures illustrate that the performance of all schemes deteriorates with the uplift of $\hat{R_{\text{p}}}$.
 That is because the sum rates of the two users are fixed for RSMA.
 Thus, the higher $\hat{R_{\text{p}}}$ is, the lower rate is reserved for U$_\text{s}$.
 For NOMA, the interference threshold of U$_\text{p}$ determines the achievable rate of U$_\text{s}$, and the interference threshold is decreasing with the increase of $\hat{R_{\text{p}}}$.
+Conclusively, RSMA can achieve much better outage probability and ergodic data rate performance than NOMA for CPA strategy.